Louvre: Before the museum

 Below-ground portions of the medieval Louvre are still visible.

-The Louvre Palace, which houses the museum, was begun by King Philip II in the late 12th century to protect the city from the attack from the west, as the Kingdom of England still held Normandy at the time.
+The Louvre Palace, which houses the museum, was begun by King Philip II in the late 12th century to protect the city from attack from the west, as the Kingdom of England still held Normandy at the time.
 Remnants of the Medieval Louvre are still visible in the crypt.
 Whether this was the first building on that spot is not known, and it is possible that Philip modified an existing tower.

 The origins of the name "Louvre" are somewhat disputed.
 According to the authoritative Grand Larousse encyclopédique, the name derives from an association with a wolf hunting den (via Latin: lupus, lower Empire: lupara).
 In the 7th century, Burgundofara (also known as Saint Fare), abbess in Meaux, is said to have given part of her "Villa called Luvra situated in the region of Paris" to a monastery, even though it is doubtful that this land corresponded exactly to the present site of the Louvre.
+However, linguistically it would be sounder to derive the word from the French verb louer (to let, rent), with the Old French noun-building suffix -re appended (like in oeuvre, genre, ogre, bougre etc.), signifying something which is let or rented.
+According to DuCange's medieval Latin glossary, louvagium in medieval France was a kind of fee or rent paid for the use of something.

 The Louvre Palace has been subject to numerous renovations since its construction.
 In the 14th century, Charles V converted the building from its military role into a residence.
 In 1546, Francis I started its rebuilding in French Renaissance style.
 After Louis XIV chose Versailles as his residence in 1682, construction works slowed to a halt.
 The royal move away from Paris resulted in the Louvre being used as a residence for artists, under Royal patronage.
 For example, four generations of craftsmen-artists from the Boulle family were granted Royal patronage and resided in the Louvre.